Salman-in/JavaScript-YT/README.md

 # JavaScript-YouTube
-A code repo for javascript series at YouTube
+A code repo for javascript series in YouTube

 ---